-8. APPLICATION REVIEW
+9. APPLICATION REVIEW

-8.1.
-Outline
+9.1.
+Triage Review

-To ensure the timely review of only the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, all eligible applications will be initially evaluated by CPRIT Scientific Research and Prevention Programs committee members for scientific merit and impact based on the introductory material presented in the application (see Section 9.1.2.2).
+To ensure the timely and thorough review of only the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, all eligible applications will be initially evaluated by CPRIT Scientific Research and Prevention Programs committee members for scientific merit and impact.
+This initial evaluation will be based on a subset of material presented in the application, namely, Abstract and Significance, Budget and Justification, and Biographical Sketches.
 Applications that do not sufficiently capture the reviewers' interest at this stage will not be considered for further review.
-The applicant will be notified of a decision to disapprove (triage) the application at this stage when it is made.
+Such applications will have been judged to offer only modest contributions to the field of cancer research and, therefore, will be excluded from further peer review.
+The applicant will be notified of a decision to disapprove the application at the triage review stage when it is made.
+Because of the volume of applications to be reviewed, comments made by reviewers at this stage of initial evaluation will not be provided to applicants.